Planting calendar

 Next 2 weeks

-- Mulch raised beds to retain moisture and control weeds
+- Apply mulch to conserve moisture and suppress weeds

 FAQs